Sociology Undergraduate Courses

 SOC 366 — Penology

 Analysis of the definition and punishment of the offender in relation to social structure and historical context; the rise of the prison and possible alternatives to current methods of incarceration.
-Prerequisite: 6 credits in sociology or political science.
+Prerequisite: SOC 100 or SOC 102.
 3 credits.

 SOC 368—Sociology of Law

 The relationship of law, society, and the individual.
 The origin, evolution, and function of law.
 The legal profession, criminal justice system, and social change.
-Prerequisite: SOC 100.
+Prerequisite: SOC 100 or SOC 102.
 3 credits.

 SOC 404—Gender and the Law

 Survey course for the non-law student.
 Basic overview of the American legal system with emphasis on 19th and 20th century case law affecting women, including constitutional protections for equity, Title VII (including sexual harassment and comparable worth) and Title IX (including Educational and Sports equivalents).
 Prerequisite: Any 300 level course in history, political science, sociology, or women's studies.
 3 credits.